 When it comes to actually creating your candle, the process is actually relatively easy.
 Put simply, it involves melting your wax and fragrance oils in a pan, inserting the wick, and leaving the candle to cool for at least 24 hours at room temperature.

-Not only will taking up candle-making as a hobby leave you with a gorgeous end product you can enjoy almost instantly, it can also be really meditative and relaxing, as you work your way slowly through the process to create something tangible.
-Plus, it won't cost you loads to get started, and it's something you could enjoy with others too—why not try it out as an alternative date night idea with your partner?
+Not only will taking up candle-making as a hobby leave you with a gorgeous end product you can enjoy almost instantly, but it can also be really meditative and relaxing, as you work your way slowly through the process to create something tangible.
+Plus, it won't cost you loads to get started, and it's something you could enjoy with others too - why not try it out as an alternative date night idea with your partner?

 - The finished product is tasty and edible